inchmeal/inchmeal.github.io/app/_posts/2015-07-13-tech-behind-this-blog.markdown

 Blog creation ended up taking more time than it was planned but I completely enjoyed the process.
 From package management to MVC frameworks, I learned of the many great things going on with UI.

-While I liked the node.js excellent eco-system, I hope that same level of tools and packages should be available for modern languages like clojure or scala.
+While I liked the node.js excellent eco-system, I hope that same level of tools and packages for UI should be available for modern languages like clojure or scala.
 Javascript is not a great language to work on.
 It is relatively difficult to find issues with the code written in js and many times are silently ignored by interpreter.

 [bawlipoonch]: http://bawlipoonch.github.io
 [codedaddy]: http://learningwithsage.com/wp/a-guide-to-setting-up-a-jekyll-and-foundation-based-site-in-github/